Fresno City College logo

 Key Highlights

-• A public community college known for accessible, quality education in the San Joaquin Valley.
+• A public community college dedicated to serving the San Joaquin Valley community.

 Timeline